White vinegar is commonly used for cleaning purposes and as a versatile ingredient in cooking. Its acetic acid can also kill weeds.

 Cost-Effectiveness

-This natural weed killer is cheap because it costs less than most synthetic herbicides.
-It also doesn’t take a lot to cover a large area.
+This natural weed killer is cost-effective because it typically costs less than many synthetic herbicides.

-By using the right amount at the right time, vinegar can be a very effective natural method of combating weeds in your vegetable garden.
+By using the right amount at the right time, vinegar can be an effective natural weed-control method in your vegetable garden.
 You can also use it on weeds in cracks, between pavers, walkways, and the driveway.

 Precautions

-Yes, it’s a natural herbicide, but it can still hurt, even injure, if not handled properly.
+Because of its acidity, horticultural vinegar is used as an herbicide.
+Yes, it’s a natural herbicide, but it can still cause injury if not handled properly.

-It can harm not only the plants you want to keep but also people and animals.
-It may irritate the eyes, skin, throat, and nose.
+It can damage desirable plants and may irritate the eyes, skin, throat, and nose of people and animals.

-Wear gloves and a mask to avoid injury when using this weed control method, especially the horticultural grade.
+Wear gloves and a mask to prevent injury when using this weed-control method.
+This is especially important when handling horticultural-grade products.

-Additionally, it is best to wear goggles, as using a sprayer or paintbrush can result in splashes on the face.
+Additionally, it is best to wear goggles, as using a sprayer or paintbrush can cause splashes to the face.

 Takeaway

 If you can’t be bothered with these DIY concoctions, Phydura is an alternative.
-This product uses natural ingredients like vinegar.
+This product uses natural ingredients, such as vinegar.
 So, it works well as an organic contact weed killer.

 Will this kill ONLY weeds and leave the grass?